Dev7z/gddb/README.md

 ## So whats GDDB going to do
 GDDB won't magicly make the rating system better for creators but as a player if you want to play levels that are both fun to play and aren't an eyesore, you can see look at the [Github page of this repo](https://Dev7z.github.io/gddb/).
+In the future I'm planning on integrating this to the game itself for windows and possibly for jailbroken ios devices.

 ### How will the levels be rated in the GDDB system